Languages:

 When Should You See a Knee Specialist?

-• Persistent pain that lasts more than 1–2 weeks
+• Knee pain that persists for more than one to two weeks

 1. What is the difference between a knee specialist and a general orthopaedic surgeon?

-A knee specialist is an orthopaedic surgeon with focused expertise in diagnosing and treating conditions specifically related to the knee joint.
-While general orthopaedic surgeons treat a wide range of bone and joint issues, a knee specialist handles more complex or recurring knee problems, often including sports-related injuries and advanced surgical procedures.
+A knee specialist is an orthopaedic surgeon with specialised expertise in diagnosing and treating conditions affecting the knee joint.
+While general orthopaedic surgeons manage a wide range of musculoskeletal conditions, a knee specialist has additional experience in managing complex knee injuries, degenerative conditions and sports-related knee problems.

 Contact Us